SpawW/everyz/README.md

 Changes
 ---------------------------
 * 1.1.0 - 20170908
    - Add support for Zabbix 3.4
-* 1.1.1 - 20170910
-    - Installer improvements
 * 1.1.2 - 20170917
    - Add support for Zabbix 4.0 alfa
-    - Not Supported Itens - Add link to host edit
-    - Fix issue with popup.php for items
+   - Fix (github.issue #95)
-    - Disable maps patch for 3.4+ (with new maps this feature is not more needed)
-* 1.1.3 - 20170929
+* 1.1.3 - 20180112
-    - Updates in define.inc.php
-    - Fixed installation bug related to clean installation (problem with define.inc.php) (github issue #96)
-    - Fix JSON / CSV export problems on 3.4+
-    - Add module for bookmark and shorten URLs
-* 1.1.4 - 20171005
-    - Translation update
-    - Fix bug in popup.php for zabbix versions (3.2 and 3.0)
-    - Update costs module to work with new Zabbix 3.4 database structure
+   - Fix issues related to Zabbix 3.4 upgrades
+* 1.1.4 - 20180210
+   - Small issues related to install process
-* 1.1.5 - 20171005
+* 1.1.5 - 20180321
-    - Host Import:
-    -- Now can import with inventory fields
-    -- Default inventory mode now is automatic
+   - Fix (github.issue #98)
+   - Improve data validation on host import
+   - Add example about host import (https://github.com/SpawW/everyz/wiki/Modules---Host-Import---Example)
+* 1.1.6 - 20180403
+   - Fix issues related to refactoring of popups on ZBX 4.0
+   - Fix issues related to low retention of events / triggers
+   - Add support to resolve macros on popups and titles of lines and polylines (github.issue #30)
+   - Add support to arrows in lines and polylines (github.issue #27 #24)
+   - Add IP/DNS address of default host interface (github.issue #21)
+   - Add host grouping when 2 hosts are very close in zoom level or at same position (github.issue #13)
+   - Add support to extra buttons on host popup (github.issue #14)